ministryofjustice/opg-docker/jenkins/README.md

 ```
 The script requires a command - either ```create|update``` (to create or update the CloudFormation template), an SSH keyname and DNS domain.

-In order to pass the environment variables to the template you will ***also*** need to create an environment.sh file containing the ENV's listed above, At a minimum you must configure the following thusly,
+In order to pass the environment variables to the template you will ***also*** need to create an environment.sh file containing the ENV's listed above.
+At a minimum you must configure the following,
 ```
   #!/bin/bash
   JENKINS_USER_TRAINING_APIKEY=JP22DVUEvG...